-We will share your personal information with third parties where required by law, where it is necessary to administer the working relationship with you or where we have another Your essential guide to policies and procedures - England V0.5 - January 2024 legitimate interest in doing so.
+We will share your personal information with third parties where required by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so.

 Which third-party service providers process my personal information?